stephaniemartyna/architecture-decision-record/Data-Storage.md

 # Data Storage

 **Context**
-The project requirements state that the user should be able to view products and their purchase history when the application has limited to no internet connecivity.
+The project requirements state that the user should be able to view products and their purchase history when the application has limited to no internet connectivity.
 This requirement necessitates a lightweight data storage solution that can store medium to large amounts of data on the mobile device until the application reestablishes a network connection.
 The solution should be robust, providing accurate data and integrity during various network conditions.

 **Decision**
 Based the project requirements, we decided to adopt a combination of PouchDB for mobile devices and CouchDB for servers as our data storage solution.